blechta/fenics-handson/python/doc.rst

 ..

+   **Task 3.** Exploiting ``glass_volume`` and ``ethanol_concentation``
-   **Task 3.** Write function taking dictionary with keys of beverage type and values of number of glasses drunk and returning total volume of alcohol drunk.
+   variables defined above write function taking dictionary with keys of beverage type and values of number of glasses drunk and returning total volume of alcohol drunk.

 What is variable, mutabulity and imutability
 ---------------------------------------------